rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 }
 ```

----

 # Looping statements
-Sometimes we want to run a set of instructions repeatedly until a condtion fails.
+Sometimes we want to run a set of instructions repeatedly until a condtion fails or passes.
 In such cases we use looping statements.

 ## For
 ```